On Mori dreamness of blowups along space curves: Components of with obstructions to Mori dreamness

 \begin{remark} The results of Subsections \ref{subsec:curvesInLowDegreeSurf} and \ref{subsec:extremalSurfaces} seem to suggest that properties of the surface $S$ of minimal degree containing a curve $C$ reflect properties of the blowup $X$ of $\PP^3$ along $C$.
 While true under further assumptions (e.g.\ $\deg(S)\leq 3$), it is not true in a vacuum.
 Indeed, choosing $S$ arbitrary and slicing it with any general hypersurface of degree strictly greater than $\deg(S)$ we obtain a complete intersection curve whose surface of minimal degree containing it is $S$.
 No matter the geometry of $S$, $X$ is a Mori Dream Space by Proposition \ref{prop:aciMDS}. \end{remark}

 In this section we have mostly worked with curves on quartic surfaces of Picard rank $2$.
-The reasoning is twofold: on the one hand we want to provide statements for open subsets of the various Hilbert schemes and, for a general quartic surface $S$ containing a given general curve, the Picard rank of $S$ is $2$, the minimum; on the other hand, the statements of subsection \ref{subsec:quartics} give us an easy way of checking when the various cones of $S$, and consequently of $X$, are non rationally generated.
+The reasoning is twofold: on the one hand we want to provide statements for open subsets of the various Hilbert schemes and, for a general quartic surface $S$ containing a given general curve, the Picard rank of $S$ is $2$, the minimum possible when the curve is not a hypersurface section of $S$; on the other hand, the statements of subsection \ref{subsec:quartics} give us an easy way of checking when the various cones of $S$, and consequently of $X$, are non rationally generated.
 Regarding the latter, even when $\rho(S) \geq 3$, the behaviour of the various cones still reduces to lattice theoretic arguments.

 In fact, to our knowledge, the first example of a space curve $C_0$ whose blowup is not a Mori Dream Space was obtained in \cite{Kuronya} and it relied on the fact that $C_0$ is contained in quartic surface of Picard rank $3$ with open cone of curves.
 The genus and degree of $C_0$ are $(159,36)$.
 For a general curve with these numerics contained in a quartic surface $S$, then $\rho(S)=2$ and $r = \disc(S) = 32$.
 We may verify that the Pell equations $P_{r,2}$ and $P_{r,0}$ do not admit any solutions and so, by Proposition \ref{prop:componentsQuartics}, $Q_{159,36}$ is an irreducible component of $H_{159,36}^S$, that is, $C_0$ is simply a special element in $Q_{159,36}$.